 I wonder why Card thought America was under attack.
-Why did he frame it that way?
+Why would he frame it that way?
 Wasn't he in on the plot?
-Two airplanes into the Twin Towers hardly constitutes an attack on the country.
+Maybe not.
+Anyway, two airplanes into the Twin Towers hardly constitutes an attack on the country.
 The 9/11 Report says Bush wanted to give the impression of looking calm.
 Maybe so.
 Maybe he didn't want to scare the kids.
-In any case, Sheen is speculating that Bush was putting his life in danger unless he knew that he wasn't a target.
+In any case, the "truthers' are speculating that Bush was putting his life in danger unless he knew that he wasn't a target.
 Maybe Bush didn't feel threatened because he knew that the twin towers were in New York and that he was in Florida.
 Maybe his quick mind put 2 and 2 together and he realized that he didn't need to worry about his safety since Florida is not in New York.

-Sheen, like Griffin, also questioned the claim that American Airlines Flight 77 flew into the Pentagon.
-He questioned that the plane could basically disappear "into the Pentagon with next to no wreckage and no indication of what happened to the wing sections."
+Griffin and other "truthers"also question the claim that American Airlines Flight 77 flew into the Pentagon.
+They question that the plane could basically disappear "into the Pentagon with next to no wreckage and no indication of what happened to the wing sections."
 Griffin speculates that the Pentagon was hit with a guided missile or a military plane.
-Another conspiracy speculator, Thierry Meyssan (L'Effroyable Imposture [The Appalling Deception] (2002)), also posited that no commercial plane hit the Pentagon.
+Another conspiracy speculator, Thierry Meyssan (L'Effroyable Imposture [The Appalling Deception], 2002), also posited that no commercial plane hit the Pentagon.
 They based their speculations on how things appeared to them.
 It appeared to them that there was no debris left by Flight 77 and no hole in the Pentagon that fits where the plane hit.
 As one conspiracy buff put it: "The last time I looked at the real world, a solid object could not pass through another solid object without leaving a hole at least as big as itself."
 Good thinking, but the Boeing 757 isn't a solid object and it didn't pass through the Pentagon.
-Secondly, the last time I looked at the real world when a plane weighing more that 70 tons and traveling over 300 mph while carrying over 10,000 gallons of jet fuel crashes into something as solid as the Pentagon, the plane disintegrates.
+Secondly, the last time I looked at the real world when a plane weighing more than 70 tons and traveling over 300 mph while carrying over 10,000 gallons of jet fuel crashes into something as solid as the Pentagon, the plane disintegrates.

 Meyssan finds it appalling that Flight 77, which struck the Pentagon at 9:43 a.m., was unaccounted for for some 40 minutes as it flew 300 miles over Ohio.
 L. Kirk Hagen points out that there were thousands of planes that had taken off from or were approaching airfields on the Eastern Seaboard.
 "It is remarkable that the FAA (Federal Aviation Administration) acted as quickly as it did," says Hagen.
 "As early as 9:17 a.m. it closed all airports in the New York City area, and by 9:40 a.m. halted all air traffic nationwide.
 Controllers had been monitoring Flight 77 as it approached Washington, and had even warned the White House."
 Meyssan, by the way, claims Flight 77 was shot down by a missile.
 Some conspiracy buffs claim that Flight 77 was a small plane loaded with explosives.